iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/dataset_section.rst

   studies = <comma-separated list of study ids>

-This property defines which are the studies in the dataset.
-Format of it is comma-separated list of study ids.
-You can see study section configuration :ref:`here <study_section>`.
+This property defines which studies are in the dataset.
+It's format is a comma-separated list of study ids.
+You can see the study section configuration :ref:`here <study_section>`.

 description